hannybear88/Object-Relational-Mapping-ORM-Challenge-E-commerce-Back-End/README.md

 If you need support or have any questions about the repo, please [open an issue](https://github.com/hannybear88/Node.js-Challenge-Professional-README-Generator/issues) or contact me via email at hannahkchung88@gmail.com.
 You can find more of my work on my GitHub, [hannybear88](https://github.com/hannybear88/).

 ## Credits
+- Starter code provided by UCSD
 - Code by Hannah Chung

 ## Contributors
+- Starter code provided by UCSD
 - Code by Hannah Chung